 If you take a blood thinner such as coumadin, avoid taking ALCAR as it can increase the drug’s blood-thinning effects.

-There’s some concern that acetyl-l-carnitine interferes with thyroid hormone, so it’s best to avoid if you have low thyroid.
-(44)
+There’s some concern that acetyl-l-carnitine may interfere with thyroid hormone, so discuss this with your doctor if you have low thyroid function.

 Bacopa (Bacopa monnieri) is a traditional Ayurvedic herbal remedy.

-According to legend, it was used by ancient scholars to help them memorize lengthy hymns and scriptures.
+According to legend, bacopa was used by ancient scholars to help them memorize lengthy hymns and scriptures.

-When tested against two very different kinds of cognitive enhancers — the ancient herbal remedy ginseng and the popular smart drug Modafinil — bacopa came out on top.
-(47)
+When tested against two very different kinds of cognitive enhancers — the herbal remedy ginseng and the popular smart drug Modafinil — bacopa came out on top.

-Bacopa is among the handful of herbs considered adaptogenic.
+Bacopa is among the handful of herbs that are considered adaptogenic.

-Adaptogens have the ability to calm a stressed mind and increase energy without being either sedating or stimulating.
+Adaptogens have the ability to lower stress and increase energy without being either sedating or stimulating.

-In many ways, adaptogens act like a thermostat that keeps you in an emotional comfort zone.
+In this way, adaptogens act like a thermostat to keep you in an mental comfort zone.

-Bacopa works in part by balancing the neurotransmitters dopamine, serotonin, and GABA, while reducing levels of the stress hormone cortisol.
+Bacopa works, in part, by balancing the levels of the neurotransmitters dopamine, serotonin, and GABA, while reducing the level of the stress hormone cortisol.

-It’s this ability to restore balance that makes bacopa an excellent choice if you are looking for a natural cognitive enhancing supplement that also alleviates stress, anxiety, or depression.
-(48)
+It’s this ability to restore balance that makes bacopa an excellent choice if you are looking for a natural cognitive-enhancing supplement that also alleviates stress, anxiety, or depression.

-So far, about a dozen bioactive compounds have been found in bacopa, the most important of which are bacopaside A and bacopaside B. (49)
+So far, about a dozen bioactive compounds have been found in bacopa, the most important being bacopaside A and bacopaside B.

 Look for a supplement with a standardized content of 55% bacopasides.

-One brand of bacopa that has studies to support its use as a cognitive enhancer is KeenMind.
+Standardized brands of bacopa that have clinical studies to support its use as a cognitive enhancer include KeenMind®, BacoMind®, Bacognize®, and Synapsa®.

-Bacopa is considered very safe, safe enough to give to children.
-(51)
+Bacopa is considered very safe, even safe enough to give to children.

 Side effects of bacopa are rare, but the most common ones are dry mouth and digestive upset.